 Our unique section numbering helps students distinguish between online and other types of courses.
 A "W" in the course section number designates an online course (e.g., ENG-101-W01).
-Online courses are completed fully online with the exception of one proctored assessment.\ Students can take an online course anywhere they have access to the internet-across the U.S. and international locations-at times that are convenient for students' schedules.
-Courses are available in the fall, spring, and summer semesters.
+Online courses are completed fully online with the exception of one proctored assessment.
+Students can take an online course anywhere they have access to the internet-across the U.S. and international locations-at times that are convenient for students' schedules.
+Courses are available in the fall, spring and summer semesters.
 Credentialed instructors provide coursework and submission dates throughout the semester to keep students on track.
-All online courses require at least one proctored assessment\, which may be administered at any OTC location or at a pre-approved off-campus site.
-Typical off-campus proctoring locations include other college or university campuses, public libraries, high schools, and government or military education offices.
-Off-campus locations must be pre-approved by the course instructor or OTC Online.
+All online courses require at least one proctored assessment, which may be administered at any OTC location, a pre-approved non-OTC facility, or ProctorU (a fee-based remote proctoring service).
+Typical non-OTC proctoring locations include other college or university campuses, public libraries, high schools, and government or military education offices.
+Non-OTC locations must be pre-approved by the course instructor and OTC Online.
 For more information, contact OTC Online at (417) 447-8200 or online@otc.edu.